MicrosoftLearning/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 1. In Azure OpenAI Studio, in the left pane under **Playground**, select **GPT-3**.
 2. In the **GPT-3 Playground** page, ensure your **text-davinci** deployment is selected and then in the **Examples** list, select **Summarize text**.

-    The summatize text sample consists of a *prompt* that provides some text about neutron stars, ending with the line **Tl;dr:** (which stands for "too long, didn't read").
+    The summarize text sample consists of a *prompt* that provides some text about neutron stars, ending with the line **Tl;dr:** (which stands for "too long, didn't read").
 Ending the prompt with this keyword tells the model to summarize the preceding block of text.

 3. At the bottom of the page, note the number of *tokens* detected in the text.
 Tokens are the basic units of a prompt - essentially words or word-parts in the text.
 4. Use the **Generate** button to submit the prompt to the model and retrieve a response.